lagbolt/library/TechServices.md

 ### The Three Silos

 One speed bump is that "web site" means two different things.
-From the outside, it probably means "the library on the internet", which includes the catalog and calendar; from the inside it probably means "the thing our web site builder builds".
+From the outside, it probably means "the library on the internet", which includes the catalog and calendar; from the inside it probably means "the thing our web site builder builds", excluding the catalog and calendar.
 For convenience, I'll use the latter meaning, but that's probably not how patrons think of it.

 I'll give a small example of how these silos affect patrons using an imaginary site that combines features from a few different libraries and OPACs.